edhinard/aoc24/readme.md

 *00:27:40* **1866** / *04:33:43* **5964**

 This problem reminded me of the time when I used to play [sokoban](https://fr.wikipedia.org/wiki/Sokoban) frantically at the office in the 90s.
 For the second part, I was not able to have just one function that tests the possibility of a move and actually does it.
-Finally there are two functions: `canmove()` and `domove()`.
+Finally there are two recursive functions: `canmove()` and `domove()`.

 ### [--- Day 16: Reindeer Maze ---](https://adventofcode.com/2024/day/16)